Mallick17/AWS-ECS/README.md

 ---

-Here’s a **very simplified and crystal-clear version** of the **required resources and best practices** for **Amazon ECS Blue/Green Deployments**, written for beginners who want to grow to advanced levels:

----

 ## What You Need for ECS Blue/Green Deployment

 To safely switch from your old app (blue) to your new version (green), **you must use at least one** of these: